OCA/sale-reporting/sale_order_product_recommendation_product_sold_by_delivery_week/readme/DESCRIPTION.rst

-This module allows to display the weekly sales hint on the sales recommendator.
+This module allows to display the weekly sales hint and qty on hand on the sales recommendator.